 (5) While an emergency order is in force, any person authorised by the Minister in writing to do so may, without prior notice, enter premises supplied with gas and there make any search or examination necessary to determine whether the order is, in respect of those premises, being contravened in any respect.

-[Clause 7 inserted by No. 58 of 1999 s.
-52; amended by No. 28 of 2006 s.
+[Clause 7 inserted: No. 58 of 1999 s.
+52; amended: No. 28 of 2006 s.
 181.]

 8. Offences